 My list of plants that attract butterflies is obviously not exhaustive, its purpose being merely to whet your appetite.
 Click the links above the photos below to access more information on the featured plant.
 Bon appetit!

-I alluded in my introduction to seasonal diversity, but we also find considerable diversity in terms of plant type when we peruse this selection of plants that attract butterflies.
+I alluded in my introduction to seasonal diversity, but we also find considerable diversity in terms of plant type when we peruse this list of good butterfly plants.
 Daffodils are classed as spring bulb plants, for example (more specifically, deer-resistant bulb plants, which is an important consideration in deer country).
 But you'll also see references below to perennials, annual plants, shrubs and trees.

 Like daffodils, the ornamental onions, such as Allium schubertii, are bulb plants that flower in spring.
 The flowers of the latter, however, will appear later in the spring season than those of the daffodil.
 What I really like about this ornamental onion is how good it still looks even after the blooms have gone by.
 This is the feature I wanted to capture in my picture (at left), which shows the dried seed head in all its architectural splendor.

 Pet lovers have less reason to be enthusiastic about this beauty, as I explain in my article.

 Candytuft is another late-spring bloomer.
 This perennial can serve as a flowering ground cover.
-But other than its being a plant that attracts butterflies, I value it mainly for the beauty of its flowers.
+But other than its ability to draw butterflies, I value it mainly for the beauty of its flowers.
 Not only are the blossoms wonderful when viewed en masse, but I also like to admire the individual flowers up-close: the pattern their petals form is quite exquisite.